Linear lexicographic optimization and preferential bidding system: Solving the master problem

 \section{Solving the master problem}

-The purpose of this section is to explain how to compute a primal-dual feasible basis of \eqref{lin-lex-prog}, which we assume to be lexicographically bounded from above.
+The purpose of this section is to explain how to compute a primal-dual feasible basis of \eqref{lin-lex-prog}, which we assume to be feasible and lexicographically bounded from above.
 It is the task to be performed at step~\ref{lin-rel} of Algorithm~\ref{algo}.

 Isermann has sketched an approach for computing such a basis via a ``simplex algorithm for linear lexicographic programs.''
-We propose an alternative approach relying on the usual simplex algorithm, which allows then the use of off-the-shelf solvers.
+We formalize Akg\"ul's idea, which allows instead to rely on the usual simplex algorithm and to use off-the-shelf solvers.
+While Akg\"ul explained that this approach computes an optimal basis, we prove that it actually computes a primal-dual feasible basis.

 Let $\cc^l$ be the (column) vector $(c_{l1},c_{l2},\ldots,c_{ln})^\top$.
 (It is the $l$-th cost vector and its entries are those of the $l$-th row of $C$.)
 The approach consists in considering the following sequence of linear programs, indexed by $l=1,\ldots,m$, and whose variables are indexed by elements in a set $S^{(l)}$, defined inductively hereafter: